huawei-noah/SMARTS/docs/sim/agent.rst

     While using RLlib, the ``max_episode_steps`` control authority may be ceded to RLlib through their config option ``horizon``, but doing so removes the ability to customize different max episode steps for each agent.

-A pre-designed interface can be extended by supplying extra `kwargs`.
-For example the following extends `AgentType.Standard` interface to include lidar observation.
+A pre-configured interface can be extended by supplying extra `kwargs`.
+For example the following extends `AgentType.Standard` pre-configured interface to include lidar observation.

 .. code-block:: python